openservicemesh/osm-docs/content/docs/guides/certificates.md

 kubectl create secret -n osm-system generic osm-ca-bundle --from-file ca.crt
 ```

+Refer to the [cert-manager demo](/docs/demos/cert-manager_integration) to learn more.

 #### Configure OSM with cert-manager

 In order for OSM to use cert-manager with the configured issuer, set the